jessalynlc/MP/README.md

 - computes the distance, tags whether the station is within 50 km
 - saves a GeoPackage with the joined spatial data plus a CSV lookup table 02_duke_weather_analysis.Rmd
+- joins duke outage and weather data, saves it to data_processed under "duke_weather_join.rds" 03_duke_weather_analysis.Rmd
 - Contains multilevel model

+01_duke_weather_tsa.Rmd
+- reformatting table to have full time recordings for weather across 2024-2025
+- If a time has an outage present (check for those continuing on from previous period)
+- put the outage information from raw outages next to the weather data

+test